talo/rush-py/DEVELOPING.md

 Step 3.
 Copy the queries from rush-client into `combined.graphql` - we try to keep `tengu-client` in sync with
         rush-py to reduce feature divergence and unify the interaction approaches.

-        I use `cat ../tengu/tengu-client/queries/* > combined.graphql` to combine everything into one file that ariadne-codegen understands
+        Use `cat ../tengu/tengu-client/queries/* > combined.graphql` to combine everything into one file that ariadne-codegen understands

 Step 4.
 Run `ariadne-codegen` in an environment with it installed to update the deps